Enquiry Form

 The detector portion of the Perfect Focus System (PFS) has been detached from the nosepiece in order to reduce mechanical load on the objective nosepiece.
 This new design also minimizes heat transfer, which contributes to a more stable imaging environment.
 Towards this end, the power consumption of the Z-drive motor has also been reduced.
 Combined, these mechanical redesigns result in an ultra-stable imaging platform, perfectly suited for single-molecule imaging and super-resolution applications.

-Intelligent Assist Guide
+Assist Guide

 Built-in sensors detect the status of microscope components

-Continuous display of microscope status (Ti2-E/A)
+Continuous display of microscope status Ti2-E/A

 A collection of built-in sensors detects and relays status information for a variety of components in the microscope.
 All of the status information is recorded in the metadata when you acquire images with a computer, so you can easily recall acquisition conditions and/or check for configuration errors.